ibm-cloud-docs/monitoring/monitor/manage.md

 ### Time aggregation
 {: #manage_time_aggregation}

-**By default, a Sysdig agent collects and reports metrics at a 10-second resolution.**
+**By default, a monitoring agent collects and reports metrics at a 10-second resolution.**

 In Time series charts that include data for 5-minutes or less,
 * Data points are drawn at 10-second resolution